philipce/nifty/README.md

 ## Goals & Scope
 The goals of Nifty can be summarized as follows:
 - Provide a viable alternative to packages such as NumPy and MATLAB for those who wish to develop in Swift, whether on macOS or Linux.
-- Develop fun and interesting code, especially in the areas of artificial intelligence and machine learning.
+- Develop fun and interesting code and algorithms.
-- Do as much in Swift as possible, resorting to external libraries only when necessary.
+- Do as much in Swift as feasible.
-- Make exploration of the code as simple as possible, through plain organization and clean, easy-to-read code.
+- Make exploration of the code as simple as possible.
 - Serve as a learning opportunity for those wishing to explore numerical computing.

-Nifty is intended to be broad in scope; almost any generally interesting tool related to numerical or scientific computing, data structures, algorithms, etc. is fair game.
+Nifty is intended to be broad in scope; almost any generally interesting/useful tool related to numerical or scientific computing, data structures, algorithms, etc. is fair game.
 A few of the things that Nifty does not *currently* intend to provide are listed below.
 These items would take a lot of effort to do correctly and would distract from getting the core functionality done so, for the time being, we'd rather defer to other projects.
 - Graphical stuff, e.g. matplotlib
 - ~~Time series stuff, e.g. pandas~~ Scratch that!
 We're in the process of adding this!
 - Modeling and simulation stuff, e.g. simulink